01-edu/Branch-AI/one_exercise_per_file/week03/day02/ex04/audit/readme.md

 `Epoch 50/50
 2/2 [==============================] - 0s 1ms/step - loss: 0.6559 - accuracy: 0.6274`

-2. This solution is validated if the the accuracy at epoch 50 is higher than 95%.
+##### The question 2 is validated if the the accuracy at epoch 50 is higher than 95%.